Ethanlloyd21/Code-Quiz/README.md

 ## How the web app works?

-* The user arrives at the landing page and is presented with different category to choose from."
+* The user arrives at the landing page and is presented with 4 different category (random, sports, geography and animals) to choose from."
 Also note the navigation option to "View Highscores" and the "Time" value set at 75 seconds.
 ![](/images/home.PNG)

 * Clicking the category button presents the user with a series of questions.
 The timer is initialized with a value and immediately begins countdown.
 A sound will trigger for the correct choice and for the incorrect choice button.